 Regardless it represents the ability for the most remote parts of the world to get the kind of connection speeds enjoyed by countries like the US and the UK.

 It’s good news for companies like Amazon and Netflix who will have access to an entirely new set of customers who – up until now – had very little chance of maintaining a good enough connection speed to make the service work.

 It will also make internet services much cheaper.

-On the island of Saint Helena – located in the middle of the South Atlantic, the population of 4,534 is expected to pay £162 a month for download limit of 21Gb.
+On the island of Saint Helena – located in the middle of the South Atlantic, the population of 4,534 is expected to pay £162 a month for a download limit of 21Gb.
 Considering the average annual earnings is £6,000, that’s a luxury very few can afford and would still make streaming services essentially useless.

-Compare that to the UK where customers can pay £27 a month for 108Mb connection with unlimited downloads, it’s quite the difference.
+Compare that to the UK where customers can pay £27 a month for a 108Mb connection with unlimited downloads, it’s quite the difference.

 Mega constellations will change all that.
 And not just for the people of Saint Helena.
 But more or less everywhere.

 But for all the benefits there is one big drawback.